Lymah123/100-days-of-code/daily-journal.md

 - errors, formatting, fizz buzz, and slices.
 - I check the official documentation for more understanding
 - I was able to try out some exercises on each topic.

+Day 45: 08/01/25

+- Today, I learned about mutations, maps and advanced functions in Go
+- I practiced exercises on those topics.